MakerSpaceLeiden/makerspaceleiden-crm/README.md

 	Unclear approval workflow for Entitlements; e.g. explicit ok from both instructor and trustee ?
 Or do we use the second layer instructions for this ?

+Redesign ideas

+	make one type of entitlement
+		put a permit on the issuer as well

+	to permit
+		add 'approved' or 'active' flag that can only be set by specific people.

+	Make a type of default 'any member' permit for every machine and on the issuer of most entitlements

+	then ditch instructions.